Timeline

 2006

-Introduction of the WB knife gate valve range for waste water applications and biomass services.
+The WB knife gate valve was introduced, specifically designed for wastewater applications and biomass services.

 2007

-Stafsjö introduce a complete Junc Trap solution for tough abrasive reject separation, primarily for HD cleaners in recycled fiber lines.
+Stafsjö launched a complete Junk Trap solution for tough abrasive reject separation, primarily for HD cleaners in recycled fiber lines.

 2007

-Stafsjö invest in a new multi-operations machine type Uniport 6000 to ensure quality and an efficient manufacturing of knife gate valves up to DN 1600 (64”).
+Stafsjö invested in a new multi-operation Uniport 6000 machine, in order to ensure quality and efficient manufacturing of knife gate valves up to DN 1800 (72”).

 2009

-Introduction of the SLV and SLF slurry knife gate valves for abrasive and demanding mineral processing applications.
+The SLV and SLF flurry knife gate valves were introduced for abrasive and demanding mineral processing applications.

 2012

-Introduction of high pressure range: the through-going HX and push-through slurry valves SLH and SLX
+Stafsjö expanded its high-pressure range with the introduction of the through-going HX knife gate valve and the push-through slurry knife gate valves SLH and SLX.

 2016

-Introduction of the high performance WB14E knife gate valve, offering bi-directional zero leakage shut-off up to 10 bar/150 psi up to DN 600 (24”).
+The high-performance WB14E knife gate valve was introduced, offering bi-directional zero-leakage shut-off up to 10 bar/150 psi for sizes up to DN 600 (24”).

 2020